ChurchTrac Logo

 Examples

-As the kids begin making payments for youth camp, this money is deposited into your Checking Account.
+As the kids begin making payments for the youth camp, this money is deposited into your Checking Account.
 These camp payments are entered as a Deposit in your Checking Account register and assigned to the Category of "Camp Payments," as well as assigned to the fund named "Youth Fund."

 Tracking youth camp payments with ChurchTrac's bookkeeping software for churches